id101010/ravenmatrices/README.md

 # how?

-There are 60 questions, a result below 12 correct answered questions is considered an IQ of 35.
-So I determined a baseline solution that gets the lowest IQ.
-The script just tries each possiblie solution for each question and monitors the resulting IQ.
+There are 60 questions, a result below 12 correct answered questions is somehow considered an IQ of 35.
+So I determined a baseline solution that gets the lowest possible IQ without dropping to 35.
+This happens to be 62 for some reasons.
+The script just tries each possible solution for each question and monitors the resulting IQ.
 A correct answer increases the result as there is only one correct answer in each set of questions.
-This means the script plays 8*60 quizes and tortures the ajax api.
+Which means the script plays 8*60 quizes and tortures the ajax api.
 This is fine.